 - Kids are more likely to try new foods – Allowing your toddler to help with food preparation makes them more likely to try new foods.
 Often without prompting, my son will take bites of broccoli while helping me prepare it.
 This is a food that he otherwise rarely touches on his plate.

-Most learning towers seem to have a recommended age of 18 months – 3 years.
-This is around the time I started involving my son in the kitchen more and I finally bought a tower around 20-21 months.
+I started involving my toddler at around 18 months and I finally bought a tower around 20-21 months.
 Looking back, it would have been a great 1st birthday gift even if it took him a few months to really start using it more.

 Now at age 2, he is becoming more independent with it and I find he can be entertained a good hour or more if he is “washing” dishes or helping.
 The tower can be used both to actively help me at this age as I teach him kitchen skills or I can set him up to work on something like dish “washing” on his own while I work in the kitchen without a toddler at my feet!

 Yes, learning towers are engineered for safety and keeping your toddler from falling out.

 As with all things, you should put appropriate safety precautions into practice for your household and children.
 For example, keeping the tower away from dangerous things such as knives or kitchen appliances.
 You should come up with your own set of rules regarding your tower, but here are my main two: